aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Background jobs must read tunable schedules and expiry durations from SystemConfig or code-level configuration.
 * Payment and credit services must read costs, package options, Stars pricing, and refund policy from SystemConfig or code-level configuration.
 * README may describe product behavior, but it must not be treated as the config-key registry.
+* Explore candidate-pool size and shuffle-key refresh schedule must come from SystemConfig or code-level configuration.

 ### Optional profile details